Johanan bar Nappaha: Leadership

 In Sepphoris, Johanan quickly became popular for his lectures, with crowds flocking to hear him.

 However, Johanan moved to Tiberias at some point before Hanina's death.
 The two had disagreed on two points of ritual, and Johanan, not wishing to oppose his master at his home, decided to move.
 It is doubtful whether they ever met again.
 However, Johanan maintained close relations with his other teachers to the end of their days.
 This was particularly the case with Hoshaiah Rabbah.
 He, too, moved from Sepphoris to Caesarea, where he opened a college and whither Johanan often went from Tiberias to consult him on difficult problems.
 Johanan continued these visits during the last 13 years of Hoshaiah's life, but they were merely social visits, Johanan no longer needing Hoshaiah's help: "He that pays his respects to his teacher is considered as one waiting on the Divine Presence".

+Rabbi Johanan was sitting [and] reading in the synagogue of the Babylonians in Sepphoris.
+There passed in front of him a governor [with the rank of] Minister, but he (R. Johanan) did not stand up before him.
+They sought to have him beaten.
+He (the governor) said to them: 'Leave him alone.
+He was busy in what concerns the law (custom) of his Creator'.